AdaCore/Ada_Drivers_Library/README.md

 for details.

 Therefore, building with the sources requires a compiler supporting both Ada 2012 and the GNAT-defined pragma Volatile_Full_Access.
-The "GNAT GPL 2015" compiler for ARM (ELF) is one such compiler.
+The "GNAT GPL 2016" compiler for ARM ELF is one such compiler [(Download it here)](http://libre.adacore.com/download/configurations).
 A recent GNAT Pro compiler for that target will also suffice.

 4. Content